dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

   the last log record that made changes to the page.

-* During checkpoints the Transaction Manager does not flush all pages, instead it writes the Buffer Manager's ``table of contents'' to the Log.
+* During checkpoints the Transaction Manager does not flush all pages, instead it writes the Buffer Manager's "table of contents" to the Log.
 The table of contents is the list of dirty pages in the Buffer Pool, along with their Recovery LSNs.
 The Recovery LSN is the LSN of the oldest log record that could potentially